 Chicago, Illinois 60602

-Cook County State’s Attorney Office Policy on FOIA Requests:
+Cook County State’s Attorney Office Reminders on FOIA Requests:

 1. All requests must be made in writing and should specifically state which public records are desired for inspection and/or copying.
 The written request should include the requester’s full name and/or organization, address, telephone number and e-mail address to facilitate communication, discussion regarding the specific information requested and timely responses.